 “There’s a shaft.”
 John Shaft? –That John Shaft’s one bad ... –Hey, shut your mouth. –I’m just talking about Shaft. –Don’t you dare.

 An imitation of the famous theme to the 1971 blaxploitation movie Shaft, written by Isaac Hayes.
-Hayes won an Oscar for Best Original Song, the first African-American to win in that category (or, indeed, any non-acting category).
-Actual lyrics: “Who’s the black private dick/That’s a sex machine to all the chicks?/Shaft! … You see this cat Shaft is a bad mother–/Shut your mouth!/But I’m talkin’ about Shaft.”
+Hayes won an Oscar for Best Original Song, the first Black artist to win in that category (or, indeed, any non-acting category).
+Actual lyrics: “Who’s the Black private dick/That’s a sex machine to all the chicks?/Shaft! … You see this cat Shaft is a bad mother–/Shut your mouth!/But I’m talkin’ about Shaft.”